Strawberry “Starbucks® Style” Pink Drink | Calories & Recipe

 - Into one large cup or two ~8 oz cups, fill with ice and pour the pureed strawberry completely (and equally if two cups).

-- Finished!
-Now you may garnish as desired with watermelon or other fruit
+- Ta-da!
+Now you may garnish as desired with freeze-dried strawberries or other desired fruits!

 Summary | Choosing your own Matcha rather than Starbucks®